-Create student accounts and assign personalized learning preferences for each student through My Students.
+Create unique learners' accounts and assign personalized learning preferences for each unique learner through My Students.

-Students who have previously used Unique Learning System with another teacher can be added to a new classroom.
-Create a new student account for a student using using Unique Learning System for the first time.
+Unique learners who have previously used Unique Learning System with another service provider can be added.
+Create a new student account for a unique learner using using Unique Learning System for the first time.

 For information on adding and dropping students, click here.

-Profiles record data on the current abilities of your students, suggest a differentiated level and give access to the assessments in GPS.
-Work with you educational team to complete a new profile annually for each student using Unique Learning System.
+Profiles record data on the current abilities of your unique learners, suggest a differentiated level and give access to the assessments in GPS.
+Work with you educational team to complete a new profile annually for each unique learner using Unique Learning System.

-A completed profile indicates the student’s present level of performance, which is helpful when writing an IEP.
-The profile suggests instructional strategies for each skill based on the student’s present level.
-The profile will yield a differentiated level which will guide selecting instructional materials for that student.
+A completed profile indicates the unique learners' present level of performance, which is helpful when writing an IEP.
+The profile suggests instructional strategies for each skill based on the unique learners' present level.
+The profile will yield a differentiated level which will guide selecting instructional materials for that unique learner.

-- Level 3 students are typically learning to read text, produce simple writing, perform basic math processes.
+- Level 3 unique learners are typically learning to read text, produce simple writing, perform basic math processes.

-- Level 2 students may require picture support and other direct support in learning.
+- Level 2 unique learners may require picture support and other direct support in learning.

-- Level 1 students typically require maximum support within all instructional tasks.
-Students requiring level one supports typically do not make distinct or consistent choices.
+- Level 1 unique learners typically require maximum support within all instructional tasks. unique learners requiring level one supports typically do not make distinct or consistent choices.
 For these students, the main objective is increasing participation and demonstrating an active participation response.

-With a profile completed for each student, you’re equipped to communicate student learning needs to the educational team and apply individual instructional strategies to the monthly materials.
+With a profile completed for each unique learner, you’re equipped to communicate student learning needs to the educational team and apply individual instructional strategies to the monthly materials.

 View Your Lesson Plans and Suggested Monthly Plan